Effective permeability conditions for diffusive transport through impermeable membranes with gaps: Steady problem

 Substituting \eqref{alamlargelim} into \eqref{aspectperm} we now obtain

 using $d \sim - {2}/{\pi \lambda}$ as $\lambda \rightarrow \infty$ in \eqref{o1const}.
-Writing $a = \chanL/\delta \eps$, we see that the large-$a$ limit of the $O(1)$ aspect ratio permeability case \eqref{largealim} recovers the effective permeability \eqref{steadperm} we derived separately from our long thin channel limit analysis.
-We see that the effective permeability in both the small and large aspect ratio limits, \labelcref{smallalim,largealim}, depends on the membrane geometry through the parameters $a, \delta$ and $\eps$ with the same functional form, but with different pre-multiplying constants.
+Writing $a = \chanL/\delta \eps$, we find that the large-$a$ limit of the $O(1)$ aspect ratio permeability \eqref{largealim} recovers the effective permeability \eqref{steadperm} we derived separately from our long thin channel limit analysis.
+We note that the effective permeability in both small and large aspect ratio limits, \labelcref{smallalim,largealim}, depends on the membrane geometry through the parameters $a, \delta$ and $\eps$ with the same functional form, but with different pre-multiplying constants.

 In Figure \ref{aspectvlamandperm}(b) we show how the effective permeability, $P_{\text{eff}}$, varies with the aspect ratio, $a = \chanL/\delta \eps$, including the full effective permeability in our $\mathcal{O}(1)$ aspect ratio limit, \eqref{aspectperm} and the two limiting forms \labelcref{smallalim,largealim}.
 We see that the large aspect ratio limit matches well even as the aspect ratio becomes fairly small, with good agreement for $a \gtrsim 0.25$, meaning that our simpler long thin channel limit performs well as an effective interface condition unless the membrane is much thinner than the width of the gaps.